 The frequency of the DSI Receiver is stepped according to the requirements of the measurement.
 In the case of frequency tracking measurements, the receiver dictates the frequency of the signal generator, using a GPIB data link to set the required frequency.
-This frequency is now generated by the signal generator with the accuracy of that signal generator, which with the signal generators available at reasonable cost, are very accurate.
+This frequency is now generated by the signal generator with the accuracy of that signal generator, which need not be very accurate.
+It will be between fo- $\Delta f$ and fo+ $\Delta f$ .